-Traust Brewing Company, a new brewery aiming to reflect Nordic societies still seen throughout contemporary Scandinavia, will open this fall in Wesley Heights.
+Traust Brewing Company, a new brewery aiming to reflect Nordic societies still seen throughout contemporary Scandinavia, is in the works in Wesley Heights.

 Traust is taking the 1.5-acre property formerly occupied by an animal pharmaceutical company named Fleming Laboratories.
 It’s located in Wesley Heights, across Thrift Street from Lucky Dog Bar & Brew.
 Oh, and they’ll have a 130-space parking lot, a rare feature for a brewery this close to Uptown.